 Read my article about Donna Haire, retired library director and keeper of stories.

 In the spring of 2013, Ryan Chalmers, a Churchville, NY, native and Paralympic athlete, set out from Los Angeles on a cross-country trip to New York City.
 He pushed his racer across the country to raise awareness for the capabilities of disabled youth and young adults.
 The event was staged to commemorate the 10th anniversary of Stay Focused, an organization that provides growth and leadership-development opportunities for disabled youth.

 I met Ryan’s family at their home in Churchville.
 During the interview, Ryan’s Dad dialed up Ryan on his cell phone, reaching him as he ate dinner after a 60+ mile day on the road.
 Ryan graciously answered a few questions, and we met in person in Rochester a week after he finished his 3,300 mile journey.

-Read my article about Ron and his soldiers.
+Read my two articles about Ryan and his push across America.

 The story of octogenarian Willie Clark and her Christmas village is a study in family love.
 The marvels of ‘Clarksville,’ which takes up nearly a whole room, lie in not only the commitment to intricate details, but also in the entire family’s dedication to Willie and her passion for commemorating Christmas.
 Spending an evening with Willie and her family ‘in Clarksville’ was the highlight of my 2012 Christmas season.